-Provide services that directly support vocational training and/or connections to employment.
-Offer a variety of services (i.e., educational, vocational, like skills, professional development) to youth under the age of 18 years old and who are disconnected from school and/or unemployed.
-Programs should provide opportunities for youth to learn marketable skills for future employment.
-These services should include comprehensive youth employment and training programs and focus on: Career coaching, vocational assessments, technical training, job search training/guidance, supportive services as well as training on appropriate professional etiquette.
+Programs that provide opportunities for youth to learn marketable skills for future employment.
+These services should include comprehensive youth employment and training programs and focus on career coaching, vocational assessments, technical training, job search guidance/training, supportive services as well as training on appropriate professional etiquette.
+Examples include, but aren't limited to, construction, computer coding, and/or culinary arts programs.